CunchengZhu/Evolving-Stokes-flow-2024/README.md

 }
 ```

-### Discretization of Helfrich Energy
+### Helfrich Energy
-The discretization of the Helfrich energy implemented in MATLAB is based on the following paper:
+The discretization of the Helfrich energy is based on the following paper:

 ```bibtex
 @article{Zhu_Mem3DG_Modeling_Membrane_2022,